-PARENTS ARE PISSED WITH THEIR KIDS' HYPOSPADIAS SURGICAL OUTCOMES.
+PARENTS ARE PISSED WITH THEIR MEDICAL TEAM'S HYPOSPADIAS MANAGEMENT.

 WE ARE HERE TO CHANGE THAT.